Jeremiah T. Mahoney

 Jeremiah T. Mahoney (June 23, 1878 – June 15, 1970) was an American lawyer and jurist.
-He served on the New York Supreme Court and as president Amateur Athletic Union (AAU).
-As president of the AAU, he advocated for the United States to boycott the 1936 Summer Olympics in protest at the racial policies of Nazi Germany.
+He served on the New York Supreme Court and as president of the Amateur Athletic Union (AAU).
+As president of the AAU, he advocated for the United States to boycott the 1936 Summer Olympics in protest of the antisemitic and racist policies of Nazi Germany.
 He was the Democratic Party nominee for mayor of New York City in the 1937 election, but lost to Fiorello La Guardia.

 Early life

-Mahoney was born and raised on the East Side of Manhattan in New York City.
+Mahoney was born and raised on the East Side of Manhattan.
 His father, an Irish immigrant, worked as a police officer.
 Mahoney attended local public schools and graduated from the City College of New York.
 In college, he competed in baseball, gridiron football, track and field, and lacrosse.
 He graduated from City College in 1895 with a Bachelor of Arts.
 He earned a Bachelor of Laws and Master of Laws from New York University and a Master of Arts from St. Francis Xavier College.

 Mahoney was a high jumper, and qualified for the 1906 Summer Olympics, but did not compete as he was attending law school.
 He qualified for the 1908 Summer Olympics as well, but did not attend because of his job in the city comptroller's office.

 Career

 Mahoney entered into a partnership in a law firm with Robert F. Wagner and N. Taylor Phillips in 1910.
 In September 1912, William Jay Gaynor, the mayor of New York City, appointed Mahoney and Harry M. Rice as Commissioners of Accounts, succeeding Raymond B. Fosdick.
 He also served as an officer for the New York Athletic Club.
 In 1920, he represented Babe Ruth in lawsuits seeking to stop the release of unauthorized films.

 Mahoney became involved in Democratic Party politics through Tammany Hall.
 In January 1923, Governor Alfred E. Smith appointed Mahoney to the New York Supreme Court to fill the vacancy caused by the retirement of Samuel Greenbaum.
 He was elected to a 14-year term that November on the Tammany Hall slate.
 Mahoney resigned in November 1928 to return to his law practice, and was succeeded on the court by William T. Collins.
+In the year before he left the court, 1927, Mahoney joined the Board of the newly formed Union Labor Life Insurance Company, one of the legacy projects of labor advocate Samuel Gompers.

 In December 1934, Mahoney was elected president of the Amateur Athletic Union (AAU), succeeding Avery Brundage, who had not run for reelection.
-Mahoney led the effort pushing for the United States to boycott the 1936 Summer Olympics, held in Berlin, because of the discrimination of Nazi Germany against non-Aryan athletes.
+Mahoney led the effort to push the United States to boycott the 1936 Summer Olympics, held in Berlin, because of the discrimination of Nazi Germany against non-Aryan athletes.
 Brundage opposed the boycott.
 Ultimately, the AAU voted against boycotting the Olympics, and Mahoney resigned as president of the AAU.
 He was again elected president in December 1936, defeating Patrick J. Walsh, the candidate endorsed by Brundage.
-He did not run for reelection as president of the AAU for 1938, and was succeeded by Samuel E. Hoyt.
+He did not run for reelection in1938, and was succeeded by Samuel E. Hoyt.